Skip to main content

 The G.I.
 Bill’s Dual Legacy: Promise and Inequality

-Since 1944, VA Loans Help Veterans Buy Homes and support long-term wealth-building opportunities.
+Since 1944, VA Loans Help Veterans Buy Homes and support long-term homeownership opportunities, which may contribute to household wealth over time.
 The VA loan traces its origins to the Servicemen’s Readjustment Act of 1944, known as the G.I.
 Bill-one of the most transformative laws in American history.
 It helped millions of returning veterans buy homes, attend college, and join the middle class.

 But its success was not evenly shared.
 Discriminatory lending and local enforcement of segregation laws excluded many Black veterans from accessing the same opportunities.
 In several northern suburbs, fewer than 100 of 67,000 G.I.
 Bill-backed mortgages were issued to nonwhite buyers.